LingLuo17/AK3/README.md

 - Please make sure to back up the original boot image of this system in advance.

-- If your device enters an infinite boot loop after flashing, enter BootLoader and flash the original boot image back.
+- If flashing AnyKernel3 causes your device to enter an infinite boot loop or fail to boot, enter BootLoader and flash the original boot image back.

 - I take no responsibility for any issues caused by flashing this kernel.